What You’ll Learn

 The aforementioned advantages are quite significant, but they also come with a fair share of potential issues that need to be taken into consideration.

-1 – Security – Since all of the database containers usually share a common host, it becomes potentially easy to penetrate to the system due to the lack of isolation.
+Since all of the database containers usually share a common host, it becomes potentially easy to penetrate to the system due to the lack of isolation.
 Traditional security methods can be helpful in detecting such breaches, but this is by no means an air-tight methodology, something that needs to be clear.
+To address security concerns with database containers, implement strict security protocols at the container level, such as using container-specific firewalls and limiting the exposure of sensitive data to minimize vulnerabilities.

 Database Automation – No Longer a Matter of Choice